DCC-EX/mkdocs-test/docs/products/ex-sensorcam/04-ex-sensor-manual-abridged.md

 To control a railway, the railway needs a microcontroller based management system.
 This typically could be an Arduino Mega (or CSB1) based system running software such as the DCC-EX CommandStation and EX-RAIL automation application.
 The EX Command Station(CS) includes a sensorCAM specific driver as detailed later.

 The lens system on the cam comes in (std) 66deg., 120 and 160deg. field of view.
 One can get longer ribbon versions and even 850nm(IR) versions to experiment with.
 These versions may be sourced independently of the ESP32-CAM.
-A wider coverage is possible with a 75-120deg(fish eye) lens, if needing to accommodate a lower ceiling height but are a last resort.
+A wider coverage is possible with a 75-120deg (fish eye) lens, if needing to accommodate a lower ceiling height but are a last resort.

 ## 2. ESP32-CAM

 The heart of the sensorCAM is the ESP32 CAM module with an ov2640 camera sensor and a 32bit ESP32-S microprocessor.
 The sensorCAM software/sketch is loaded into the ESP32 using the Arduino IDE over a USB port with settings newline/115200 baud.
 Follow the above guidelines and run the camera example first, to get a demo webserver and CAM operational with a simple coloured test image.
 Experiment with settings to "get a feel" for the parameter effects which need optimization.
 The CAM has a considerable number of video related on-screen settings.
-Alternative ov2640 CAM Modules can be obtained with various viewing angles(66,75,120,130deg) if std.(66?) is too low.
-A“fish eye” lens(120deg.) will give barrel distortion, but the sensorCAM should still function acceptably.
-The standard ov2640 can see some Infra Red light which may be utilised to see an IR LED as a beam-break sensor.
+Alternative ov2640 CAM Modules can be obtained with various viewing angles (66,75,120,130deg) if std.(66?) is too low.
+A“fish eye” lens(120deg.) will give barrel distortion and small features, but the sensorCAM may still function acceptably.
+The standard ov2640 can see some Infra Red light which may be utilised to see a bright IR LED as a beam-break sensor.

 ![ESP32 CAM Example Sketch](/_static/images/ex-sensorcam/esp32-cam-example-sketch.png)